suhani271106/Induction-Program-/README.md

 #Day-1
 ##31st July 2025

-My first day at GNDEC was amazing, refreshing and peaceful.The atmosphere of the college was very calm.The day began with path and kirtan at the college Gurudwara Sahib , blessing the new beginning of our future teaching and learning tech leaders.The students attended a college orientation program.
+My first day at GNDEC was amazing, refreshing and peaceful.The atmosphere of the college was very calm.The day began with path and kirtan at the college Gurudwara Sahib , blessing the new beginning of our future teaching and learning tech leaders.The students attended a coll reeege orientation program.
 They learned avout college history and achievements.

 A presentation was shown to introduce the college.It helped the students to understand the college values .
 After the presentation, there was a motivational speech.